How to treat hepatitis B safely

 To protect others:

-• Cover open wounds
+• Cover exposed wounds or injuries

-• Practice safe sex
+• Indulge in safe sex practices

 7. Manage Stress